 I’m not a fan of fad diets.
 I’ve never tried a single fad diet for that reason.
 I tend to be extremely, scrutinizingly skeptical.
-My poor husband has seen my eyebrow incredulously raised on more than one occasion when he has commented on a new diet craze.
+My poor friends have seen my eyebrow incredulously raised on more than one occasion when they’ve commented on a new diet craze.
 I’m all about finding solutions to problems and applying them.
 I don’t believe in get-rich quick schemes, miracle hair growth potions, or diets that promise you’ll lose 20 pounds overnight.

 If you have heard anything about keto, you’ve heard that it’s great for losing weight.
 But you’ve also probably heard that people are using it for seizures, inflammatory diseases, ADHD, anxiety, PCOS, lyme, heart disease, diabetes, psoriasis and other autoimmune conditions, celiac disease, cancer, depression, etc.